Children

 • Childcare Experience: Look for candidates with a solid background in childcare, especially experience that matches your child’s age group.

 • Certifications: First Aid, CPR, and childcare certifications (e.g., early childhood development, newborn care) demonstrate that the nanny has formal training.
-Newmom.me Academy has a great Nanny refresher program for both new and experienced nannies.
+Newmom.me Academy has a great Nanny refresher program for both new and experienced nannies, which parenst can buy for their nannies and also get a Free copy for themselves.

 2. Background Checks